neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

    on the incident energy by linking to optional fission energy release data
 - `damage_energy`: damage energy production

+For $k$-eigenvalue calculations, the tally score defaults to the `kappa_fission` mode.
 All of the units for the above tallies are eV/source particle, which this class converts to a volumetric heat source according to the user-provided `power`.
 For more information on the specific meanings of these various scores,